xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 {--------------------------------------------------------------}
 ```

-(From the form of the procedure, you just KNOW we're going  to be
+(From the form of the procedure, you just _know_ we're going  to be
 adding to it in a bit!)

 OK, enter these routines into your program.
 Replace the  call to